CSCfi/csc-user-guide/docs/apps/cd-hit.md

 cd-hit -help
 ```

-A simple analysis for a protein sequence set can be done for example with command:
+A simple analysis for a protein sequence set can be done, for example, with the command:
 ```text
 cd-hit -i my_proteins.fasta -o reduced_set.fasta -c 0.95
 ```
 The sample command above produces two result files:

 *   _reduced_set.fasta_ contains a pruned sequence set.
 In this case, if two sequences are more than 95% identical, only the longer one is included to the results.
-*   _reduced_set.fasta.clstr_ contains information about the clustering of the sequences that share higher similarity than the give threshold value (in this case 95%).
+*   _reduced_set.fasta.clstr_ contains information about the clustering of the sequences that share higher similarity than the given threshold value (in this case 95%).

 ## Support